rschweiz1/frontier/README.md

 2. Use `pip install --upgrade -r requirements.txt` to install latest dependencies in requirements file

-3. Download CUDA v10.0 library from [This Link](https://developer.nvidia.com/cuda-downloads) *(Note: CUDA v10.0 currently only works with tf-nightly-gpu)*
+3. Download [CUDA v10.0 library](https://developer.nvidia.com/cuda-downloads) *(Note: CUDA v10.0 currently only works with tf-nightly-gpu)*

-4. Copy the 3 CUDNN files in this repository (bin, include, lib) into their respective CUDA paths.
+4. If you do not have an NVIDIA developer account you will need to make one to download [CUDNN for CUDA 10.0](https://developer.nvidia.com/rdp/cudnn-download) Copy the 3 CUDNN files (bin, include, lib) into their respective CUDA paths.
 For a default installation, the three folders are located in C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v10.0.

 5. You should now be able to compile machine learning models on your NVIDIA GPU.
-Run main.py in python to test the installation
+Run main.py in python to test the installation.